-For full historical valuation data, check the expanded datasets provided by Siblis Research.
+For the latest data, provided on a monthly level, check the FTSE datasets provided by Siblis Research.

 FTSE 100 / FTSE 250 - P/E & CAPE Ratio

 |Date||FTSE 100 P/E (TTM)||FTSE 100 CAPE Ratio||FTSE 250 P/E (TTM)||FTSE 250 CAPE Ratio|

 Purchase historical price-earnings & CAPE ratios, dividend yields and total returns of the FTSE 100 & 250 indexes since 12/31/1998, including yield and total return of FTSE All-Share since 12/31/1987.
 Full refund guaranteed if you are not fully happy with the dataset for any reason.
 Check a sample dataset from here.